Επεξεργασία

 We recommend allowing existing transactions to finish before you initiate a pause or scale operation.

-To automate the compute management operations, see Manage compute with Azure functions.
+To automate the compute management operations, see Use Azure Functions to manage compute resources for your dedicated SQL pool.

 Each of the scale-out, pause, and resume operations can take several minutes to complete.
-If you are scaling, pausing, or resuming automatically, we recommend implementing logic to ensure that certain operations have completed before proceeding with another action.
-Checking the dedicated SQL pool (formerly SQL DW) state through various endpoints allows you to correctly implement automation of such operations.
+If you're scaling, pausing, or resuming automatically, we recommend implementing logic to ensure that certain operations are complete before proceeding with another action.
+Checking the dedicated SQL pool state through various endpoints allows you to correctly implement automation of such operations.

-To check the dedicated SQL pool (formerly SQL DW) state, see the PowerShell or T-SQL quickstart.
-You can also check the dedicated SQL pool (formerly SQL DW) state with a REST API.
+To check the dedicated SQL pool state, see the quickstarts for PowerShell or T-SQL.
+You can also check the dedicated SQL pool state with a REST API.

 Permissions

-Scaling the dedicated SQL pool (formerly SQL DW) requires the permissions described in ALTER DATABASE.
-Pause and Resume require the SQL DB Contributor permission, specifically Microsoft.Sql/servers/databases/action.
+Scaling the dedicated SQL pool requires the permissions described in ALTER DATABASE.
+Pause and resume require the SQL DB Contributor role, specifically Microsoft.Sql/servers/databases/action.